Hiram's unique 12-Week, 3-Week Hiram Plan, lends itself to a curriculum rich with opportunities.

 Excellent Clinical Sites

 Hiram is located centrally among Cleveland, Akron and Youngstown, Northeast Ohio's largest metropolitan areas.
 These areas offer clinical opportunities for Hiram nursing students at nationally and internationally recognized major health care facilities.

 Broad Curriculum, Experienced Faculty

-- Courses in human anatomy and physiology, physiological chemistry, medical microbiology and human genetics, all of which incorporate lab-based experiences
+- Courses in human anatomy and physiology, physiological chemistry, medical microbiology and human genetics, most of which incorporate lab-based experiences

 - Narrative bioethics, a course designed to introduce students to the difficult distinction between right and wrong, including rising health care costs, patient right-to-die issues, genetic screening, fetal tissue experimentation, and animal research